 The K-37 was a copy of the Hagelin B-211 with Cyrillic characters on the keyboard.
 According to cryptomuseum.com before the outbreak of WWII, Boris Hagelin was forced (by the Swedish authorities) to sell two B-211 units to the Russian Embassy.
 The Russians took the design and copied the machine.
 At the same time they converted the 5 x 5 matrix into a 5 x 6 one, in order to accommodate more characters.
 It allowed 30 letters of the Cyrillic alphabet to be used.

-From the TICOM reports it seems that they never had the chance to try their theoretical solution on actual traffic, as the machine was not used by the Soviet forces in the West.
+From the TICOM reports it seems that the Germans never had the chance to try their theoretical solutions on actual traffic, as the machine was not used by the Soviet forces in the West.

 From TICOM I-2 ‘Interrogation of Dr. Huettenhain and Dr. Fricke at Flenshurg,21 May 1945’, p1-2

 Q. DID THE RUSSIANS USE MACHINES?A. THEY HAVE A MACHINE MODELLED AFTER THE FRENCH PATTERN 211, HAGELIN TYPE.